-The Nutrena USEA American Eventing Championships presented by Land Rover from the Spectator's Perspective
+The USEA American Eventing Championships presented by Nutrena from the Spectator's Perspective

 Arriving at the Center in the morning, you might treat yourself to breakfast at the onsite diner before heading over to the arena to watch some dressage.
 "What is Dressage?" you might wonder.
 The quick answer is: "An incredible display of horse and rider working together.
 Like ballroom dancing, they move through the arena, working seamlessly to perform the required movements.”
 Make sure you catch the competitors in the Adequan USEA Advanced Gold Cup division.
 These top riders will go head-to-head all weekend for this national championship title as well as the $40,000 purse.